NathanielRilano/MediTime-Project/README.md

 1. Minimize Wait Times:<br>
 • To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.<br>
-• Reduce patient wait times by implementing an optimized scheduling system that minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
+<br>• Reduce patient wait times by implementing an optimized scheduling system that
+minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
-2. User-friendly Patient Interface:<br>
+<br>2.
+User-friendly Patient Interface:<br>
 • Develop a user-friendly interface for patients to easily schedule, reschedule, or cancel vaccination appointments.
 Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.<br>
-3. Flexible Scheduling Options:<br>
+<br>3.
+Flexible Scheduling Options:<br>
 • To allow patients to create accounts with their personal information, appointment slots and to identify if they are a citizen of Talumpok Silangan<br>
 • Objective: Provide flexibility in scheduling options, allowing individuals to